mooreds/docs-1/docs/references/editor-shortcuts.md

 ---
 id: editor-shortcuts
-title: Editor shortcuts
+title: Editor Shortcuts
-layout: docs.mustache
 tags: doc
 ---

-Note: shortcuts are very similiar to Sublime shortcuts

-#### Common issues
-- Scroll down full length of code inside editor before using browser's Cmd-F/Ctrl-F search
+`These may appear suspiciously similiar to sublime key bindings...` `Scroll down full length of code inside editor before using browser's Cmd-F/Ctrl-F search` `Keybinds may conflict with operating system shortcuts, unbind system's keypresses to use these`
-- Keybinds may conflict with other existing shortcuts (operating system, browser, etc..)
-	- Unbind other shortcuts to use these

 ## Mac